3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/homework/unit_03/react/bootflix/README.md

 Hi!
 I wanted to let you know that I've created our beta page and you'll be working with that today.
 I used React start a UI but I don't really know how to code because I'm a designer...
 Anyways, you're smart and all that so could you actually write the code that gets movies?
 The forms work.
 That's it, though.

 ### Requirements
-- You need to create methods in `App.js` to search by id and by title.
+- You need to add logic to the existing methods in `App.js` to search by id and by title.
-  - Create the methods.
   - Pass the methods into the `Search` component.
   - Make an `axios` call to **omdb** with the id/title given by the user.
   - Update the `state` with new movie information